 - Angela currently studies the initiation of DNA replication in yeast using super-resolution microscopy.

-- Florian studies the helicase re-loading system in E. coli
+- Mostafa studies the activity of primase in E. coli

 - Andrea Wang, Undergraduate Student 2015-2016 (Currently: Student at McGill University)

 - Michael Reaume, Undergraduate Student Winter 2016 (Currently: Student at McGill University)

 - Vivi Ma, Graduate Student 2013-2016